Take Action at the Cancer Center

 - Clinical research support for protocol development and management through the UI Clinical Trials Office, which provides a comprehensive network of support throughout the lifecycle of each clinical trial

 - Members-only funding opportunities, including the UI annual pilot project funding program

-- Access to the UI Cancer Center Grants Development Office, which is a full-service research proposal resource for cancer-related proposal and pre-award support
+- Access to the University of Illinois Cancer Center Grants Development Office, which is a full-service research proposal resource for cancer-related proposal and pre-award support

 - Research proposal and grant submission support

 - Participation in shared-interest disease working groups, which include Brain, Breast, Cancer Disparities, Gastrointestinal, Prostate, Gynecology, Head and Neck, and Lung.
 New groups are added based on member interest.